 Carter G. Woodson set in motion a shift in consciousness; Black history is American history no matter how hard some factions in society try and ban, restrict or limit its teaching today.

-Dr. Rebecca Crumpler
+The Past: Dr. Rebecca Crumpler

 Graduating in 1864 from New England Female Medical College in Boston, Massachusetts (the first of it’s kind to train women — opening in 1848); Dr. Rebecca Crumpler (1831-1895) became the first African American woman to earn an M.D. degree in the United States.
 At a time when prejudice and discrimination actively worked to prevent Black People from entering medical fields; she forged ahead despite the overwhelming intersection of racism, sexism and misogyny trying to restrain her.